December 28, 2020

 CORONADO 9 (1960-61)

-Suddenly it's 1940!
-Reminiscent of a twenty-year-old movie premise, this thirty-nine-episode syndicated series, produced by Revue Studios' shoestring budget, starred the popular Republic Pictures Western star, Rod Cameron.
-The Canadian-born actor played a former United States Navy intelligence officer who is now an always-in-demand private detective in this, his third and final law enforcement series.
 The Navy provided a good pension.
 The show's title represents his phone exchange in the affluent suburb of San Diego where the iconic Hotel del Coronado got the attention of photographers.
 Owning the massive slab of Lincoln Continental that got about seven miles per gallon with a tailwind is another tip-off.
 He may reluctantly take on an investigation being a wee bit tired of dodging bullets, getting beaten up, or not trusting a client's motives.

 Cameron's baritone voice provides narration to introduce his assignmentperiodically informing the viewer of his progressand typically wraps an episode to tie up any loose ends.
 His persona might not solicit Mike Hammer or Philip Marlowe, though one cannot help but like the towering star.
 A friend one could flawlessly reconnect with no matter how long the separation.
 Reconnecting with the receiving end of Cameron's fists is another matter.
 He has a permit to carry them.
-His stunt double can be quite obviousironic in that Cameron used to be one himself.
+His stunt double can be quite obviousironic in that Cameron used to be one himself—in his younger days.
 It also explains why he is never winded after an intense fistfight.
-Business-savvy Cameron figured he would be better served financially by starring in another syndicated series.
-Producers may have hoped the no-nonsense Cameron would carry the series on the heels of his popular, long-running series, State Trooper.
-This show possessed nothing unique and even with an ideal time slot on either of the three major network's prime-time schedules, it would not have survived long.

-Finallyit can be assumeddue to his Naval Intelligence years, “Dan Adams” had a deep social network that eventually took him from Coronado to strange, exotic locales around the world as more adventurer than mere detective.
+Finallyit can be assumeddue to his Naval Intelligence years, “Dan Adams” had a deep social network that eventually took him from Coronado to strange, exotic locales around the globe as more adventurer than mere detective.
 Implausibly, it suggests everyone's only crime-solving choice had to be a somewhat weary fifty-year-old P.I. from California.

 December 21, 2020